Getting Around Sonoma

 From Sonoma's downtown Plaza, you can catch Sonoma County Transit buses that travel locally around Sonoma, or to downtown Santa Rosa, where you can transfer to other SCT bus routes, Santa Rosa CityBus services, or Golden Gate Transit buses to San Francisco.
 Sonoma County Transit provides tips for using its bus service, including how to find the best route in Sonoma.

 SCT buses will also take you to Sonoma-Marin Area Rail Transit train stations.
-Sleek, energy-efficient, clean-diesel SMART trains run along 43 miles of track starting near the Charles M Schulz-Sonoma County Airport in northern Santa Rosa, and heading south to Marin County.
+Sleek, energy-efficient, clean-diesel SMART trains run along 45 miles of track starting near the Charles M Schulz-Sonoma County Airport in northern Santa Rosa, and heading south to Larkspur in Marin County, which offers ferry service to San Francisco.
 For a roundup of attractions, hotels, and restaurants near each of the six SMART train stations in Sonoma County, read our Guide to Exploring Sonoma County by SMART Train.

 NOTE: One of the best ways to pay your fare on SMART, Sonoma County Transit, or Golden Gate Transit is to use a Clipper Card, which is accepted by more than 20 transit agencies in the greater San Francisco Bay Area, including the San Francisco ferries.
 You load money on your card, and then just swipe it to pay your fare.
 You can buy a Clipper card online or at participating local retailers.